How the RFP Response Agent Qualifies Bids Automatically

 - The Strategist (Tier 1 Reasoning): Drafts the Response Intelligence Brief — executive summary, requirement-by-requirement strategy, competitive positioning, and recommended response structure.

 When the pipeline completes, you get structured output that is ready to act on.
-The blueprint bundle includes everything needed to deploy, configure, and customize the workflow.
-Specifically, you receive:
+The blueprint bundle includes everything needed to deploy, configure, and customize the workflow:

 - 23-node n8n workflow (.json) — you own it

-- 5 production-ready agent system prompts
+- 5 tested agent system prompts (ITP-validated)

 - 10 SDC inter-agent schemas